jschwarzwalder/aws-php-developer-guide/aws-php-developer-guide-mirror/doc_source/guide_commands.rst

 When a command is created from a client, it is given a clone of the client's ``Aws\HandlerList`` object.
-The command is given a **clone** of the client's handler list to allow a command to use custom middlewares and handlers that do not affect other commands that the client executes.
+The command is given a **clone** of the client's handler list to allow a command to use custom middleware and handlers that do not affect other commands that the client executes.

-This means that you can use a different HTTP client per/command (e.g., ``Aws\MockHandler``) and add custom behavior per/command through middleware.
+This means that you can use a different HTTP client per command (e.g., ``Aws\MockHandler``) and add custom behavior per command through middleware.
 The following example uses a ``MockHandler`` to create mock results instead of sending actual HTTP requests.